How to Accept Apple Pay in 5 Steps

 The leading contactless payment system, Apple Pay, lets your customers pay via their Apple Watch or iPhone (iOS 6 and higher).
 It is secure for both merchants and customers and costs merchants the same processing fees as regular credit cards.

-Accepting Apple Pay starts with choosing a compatible payment processor, purchasing an NFC card reader, setting up the Tap to Pay on iPhone feature, adding an Apple Pay button to your online checkout, and letting customers know you accept the mobile payment service.
+Accepting Apple Pay starts with choosing a compatible payment processor, purchasing a near-field communication (NFC) card reader, setting up the Tap to Pay on iPhone feature, adding an Apple Pay button to your online checkout, and letting customers know you accept the mobile payment service.

 Step 1: Choose a Payment Processor That Accepts Apple Pay

-Most payment processors and merchant accounts handle Apple Pay transactions, usually at the same rates they charge for regular credit card transactions.
+You need to sign up for a merchant account with a payment processor to start accepting Apple Pay.
+Most popular payment processors do handle Apple Pay transactions, usually at the same rates they charge for regular credit card transactions.
 Check the full list of ecommerce platforms and payment service providers that support Apple Pay.

 Costs of Accepting Apple Pay